decker-edu/quizzer/README.md

 { "tag": "Reset" }
 ```

-## GET /quiz/:id
+## GET /quiz/:key

-This publicly available endpoint is contacted by quiz participants. `id`
+This publicly available endpoint is contacted by quiz participants.
-identifies the quiz session and the complete URL is typically obtained
+`key` identifies the quiz session and the complete URL is typically
-via QR code.
-The quiz master is responsible to distribute the quiz id to
+obtained via QR code.
+The quiz master is responsible to distribute the
-all potential participants through an appropriate communications
+quiz key to all potential participants through an appropriate
-channel.
-The endpoint establishes a persistent websocket connection for
+communications channel.
+The endpoint establishes a persistent websocket
-the duration of the quiz session.
+connection for the duration of the quiz session.

-Quiz ids are short 4-digit hex values, for example `0f11`.
+Quiz keys are short 4-digit hex values, for example `0f11`.

 ### Commands